docker/docs/engine/userguide/eng-image/baseimages.md

     ADD hello /
     CMD ["/hello"]

 Assuming you built the "hello" executable example [from the Docker GitHub example C-source code](https://github.com/docker-library/hello-world/blob/master/hello.c), and you compiled it with the `-static` flag, you can then build this Docker image using: `docker build --tag hello .`

-NOTE: Because Docker for Mac and Docker for Windows use a Linux VM, you must compile this code using a Linux toolchain to end up with a Linux binary.
+> **Note**: Because Docker for Mac and Docker for Windows use a Linux VM, you must compile this code using a Linux toolchain to end up
+> with a Linux binary.
 Not to worry, you can quickly pull down a Linux image and a build environment and build within it:

     $ docker run --rm -it -v $PWD:/build ubuntu:16.04
     container# apt-get update && apt-get install build-essential